redbasel/wellness_recipes_p4/readme.md

 3. Adding a social share button could increase the amount of recipes being shared amongst friends and this increasing the userbase.

+## Deployment

+First, add all dependencies to requirements.txt using: pip3 freeze > requirements.txt.
+Secondly, push and commit to git.
+That’s for git, and for Heroku we create a new app.
+Add the name and venture on to the settings before deployment.
+Add our cred file with our private api key.
+In buildpacks we add python and node.js, in that order.
+That’s it for the settings, back to deployment.
+We connect our github account, search for the repo.
+Then manually deploy the branch so we are in full control.

+## Tecnologies

+### Languages

+Language used involved:
+1. Python
+2. HTML
+3. Javascript
+4. CSS

+## Credits

+Credits go to CodeInstitute and the "I think therefore I blog" whcih served as an inspiration for the project.